Hierarchical Coded Matrix Multiplication: Evaluation

 We now consider the sum of computation and decoding times.
 In Fig.~\ref{FIG:compdec_square} we consider multiplication of square matrices.
-This figure shows that the sum of the average computation and decoding times of BICC and MLCC are both approximately equal to $3.3$ seconds.
-For polynomial code and uncoded it is, respectively, $4.3$ and $6.4$ seconds.
-When compared to polynomial coding and uncoded approach, hierarchical coding, respectively, achieves a $23\%$ and a $48\%$ improvement in the sum of average computation and decoding times.
-In Fig.~\ref{FIG:compdec_smallNx} $(\Aa,\AB,\Bb)=(2^9,2^{15},2^{15})$.
-In this figure BICC has the lowest sum of average computation and decoding times.
-BICC is the best choice.
+This figure shows that the sum of the average computation and decoding times of BICC and MLCC are both approximately equal to $3$ seconds.
+For polynomial code and uncoded it is, respectively, $4$ and $6$ seconds.
+When compared to polynomial coding and uncoded approach, hierarchical coding, respectively, achieves a $27\%$ and a $52\%$ improvement in the sum of average computation and decoding times.
+In Fig.~\ref{FIG:compdec_smallNx} $(\Aa,\AB,\Bb)=(2^{14},2^{11},2^{14})$.
+In this figure MLCC has the lowest sum of average computation and decoding times.
+MLCC is the best choice.

 In Figs.~\ref{FIG:fin_square} and~\ref{FIG:fin_smallNx} we plot the average finishing time for four different schemes: uncoded, polynomial coded, BICC, and MLCC.
-As before, we use matrix dimensions $(\Aa,\AB,\Bb)\in\{(2^{13},2^{13},2^{13}),(2^{9},2^{15},2^{15})\}$.
+As before, we use matrix dimensions $(\Aa,\AB,\Bb)\in\{(2^{13},2^{13},2^{13}),(2^{14},2^{11},2^{14})\}$.
 For each of these matrix multiplication problems, we separately measure average input communication time, computation time, output communication time, and decoding time as required by each scheme.
 We sum these to approximate the average finishing time.
-Figure~\ref{FIG:fin_square} illustrates that MLCC with profile $(12,11,7,2)$ achieves the lowest average finishing time.
-In Fig.~\ref{FIG:fin_smallNx} BICC is the best choice.
-Hierarchical coding achieves, on average, a $15\%$ and $28\%$ reduction in average finishing time when compared to polynomial coding and uncoded, respectively.
+Fig.~\ref{FIG:fin_square} illustrates that BICC is the best choice and achieves, respectively, $33\%$ and $15\% $ improvements in comparison to uncoded and polynomial coded schemes.
+We note that in this figure the output communication time is smaller than the input communication time.
+This can be explained as follows.
+In BICC since $\Divxi{,\text{\bicc}}=1,\Divzi{,\text{\bicc}}=4,$ and $ \Divyi{,\text{\bicc}}=8$ the input communication load of the $\nd$th worker is $\commi{\nd}=\Stask\Aa\AB/4+\Stask\Bb\AB/8 \approx 2^{26}$ while the output communication load is smaller and equal to $\commo{\nd}=\Aa\Bb/8 = 2^{23}$ (cf.~(\ref{bicc_comm_in}) and~(\ref{comm_load_bicc_perw_pert})).
+Similarly in other coding schemes, due to the choice of parameter sets $\{\Aa,\AB,\Bb, \Divx,\Divz,\Divy,\LY,\Stask\}$ the input communication times dominate the output communication times.
+On the other hand in Fig.~\ref{FIG:fin_smallNx} the input and output communication times are both on the same order of $2^{25}$ for the uncoded, polynomial coded and BICC schemes.
+However for MLCC, the input and output communication loads are respectively $\commi{\nd}=\Aa\AB+\Bb\AB/8 \approx 2^{25}$ and $\commo{\nd}=\Aa\Bb/(8\LY) = 2^{23}$ (cf.~(\ref{commin_perl_perw_mlcc1}) and~(\ref{commout_perl_perw_mlcc1})).
+Thus, the output communication time is smaller than the input communication time.
+Note that in Fig.~\ref{FIG:fin_smallNx} MLCC of profile $(12,11,7,2)$ outperforms the other approaches.